-When you UNDERSTAND how German adjective endings work, you need to learn only ONE TABLE!
+When you UNDERSTAND how German adjective endings work, you only need to learn ONE TABLE!

-The famous writer Mark Twain already used to make fun of the phenomenon of German adjective endings.
+The famous writer Mark Twain used to make fun of the phenomenon of German adjective endings.
 Please keep reading, if you do not want to become just as desperate about it as he was …

 When a German gets his hands on an adjective, he declines it, and keeps on

 declining it until the common sense is all declined out of it.

 Every time I had to teach German adjective endings I was really happy that I had already learned it naturally as a child; so, today I „just know“ how it works.
 This topic is one of the most difficult of basic German grammar, and I have never known a student who hasn’t struggled with it.